enoch85/deduparr/docs/DOCKER_TESTING.md

 - Check: `docker --version`

 **"Port already in use"**
+- The rebuild script automatically stops containers using the relevant ports
-- Stop conflicting container: `docker stop <container>`
+- For manual cleanup: `docker stop <container>`
--
-### Port Conflicts

-If port 8655 is already in use:
-- Or use different port: `docker run -dp 8656:8655 ...`
+- Or use different port in docker-compose.yml

 **"Build fails"**
-- Check Dockerfile syntax
-- Build without cache: `docker build --no-cache`
-- Check logs for specific error
+- Check Docker logs for specific errors
+- The rebuild script uses `--no-cache` to ensure fresh builds
+- Verify all dependencies are available

 **"Container exits immediately"**
-- Check logs: `docker logs deduparr-test`
+- Check logs: `docker compose logs` (prod) or `docker compose -f docker-compose.dev.yml logs` (dev)
-- Likely an application error
+- Likely an application error in the logs

 ---